cloudposse/terraform-yaml-stack-config/modules/remote-state/README.md

 # remote-state

-Terraform module that accepts stack configuration and returns remote state outputs for a Terraform component.
+Terraform module that accepts a component and a stack name and returns remote state outputs for the component.

 The module supports `s3` and `remote` (Terraform Cloud) backends.